 There must be something we can do.

-In order to be saved, a lighthouse has to be nominated for heritage status by May 29 2012 with two things: a list of no less than 25 signed names, and a party willing to take over the structure and maintain it to heritage standards.
-This is a financial burden that individuals and many smaller municipalities will be unable to take on.
+In order to be saved, a lighthouse had to be nominated for heritage status by June 1, 2012 with two things: a list of no less than 25 signed names, and a party willing to take over the structure and maintain it to heritage standards.
+Nominations are now closed, and announcements will be made by May 29, 2015 as to the fate of Georgian Bay’s lights.
+Until then, it’s a waiting game.
+A comprehensive status list is kept on the Georgian Bay Lighthouse Tracker, and Parks Canada has their official list of Heritage-status lights in Ontario.

 For well over a hundred years the lights of Georgian Bay have guided us safely home.
 Help spread the word, and maybe for once we can return the favour.